scala/scala3/docs/docs/reference/metaprogramming/compiletime-ops.md

 ```

 The `erasedValue` function _pretends_ to return a value of its type argument `T`.
-Calling this function will always result in a compiletime error unless the call
+Calling this function will always result in a compile-time error unless the call
 is removed from the code while inlining.

 Using `erasedValue`, we can then define `defaultValue` as follows: